-A number of changes can take place in the life of an individual and his family who has been diagnosed with schizophrenia .
+A number of changes can take place in the life of an individual and family who has been diagnosed with schizophrenia.
 It is important that a person with schizophrenia has a support system to help manage the necessary lifestyle changes.
-A healthy support system is an essential component to any successful treatment plan.
 The support system may come from a variety of sources, including family, doctors, residential supervisors, day program providers, friends, roommates, clergy, other religious affiliations, among others.
 It is vital that whoever is providing the primary support seek and utilize as many additional resources as possible.

 Here are some tips on helping a person with schizophrenia make some adjustments and necessary lifestyle changes:

-People with schizophrenia may need help from people in their family or community in many situations.
 Often, a person with schizophrenia will resist psychiatric treatment, believing that the symptoms experienced (such as psychotic delusions or hallucinations) are real.
-At times, family or friends may need to take an active role in having the person seen and evaluated by a professional, although this can often be a difficult and frustrating experience
+Family or friends may need to take an active role in having the person seen and evaluated by a professional, although this can often be a difficult and frustrating experience

 Sometimes only the family or others close to the person with schizophrenia will be aware of strange behavior or other symptoms.
 People with schizophrenia often do not fully disclose such information during an examination.
 Family members or friends should ask to speak with the person evaluating the patient so that all relevant information can be considered when deciding on a treatment plan.

 Those close to people with schizophrenia are often unsure how to respond when patients make statements that seem strange or are clearly false.
-For the person with schizophrenia, the bizarre beliefs or hallucinations are real.
-Instead of “going along with” a person's delusions, family members or friends can tell the person that they do not see things the same way or do not agree with his conclusions, while acknowledging that things may appear otherwise to the patient.
+Remember that for someone with schizophrenia, their bizarre beliefs or hallucinations are real.
+Instead of “going along with” a person's delusions, family members or friends can tell the person that they do not see things the same way or do not agree with their conclusions, while acknowledging that things may appear otherwise to the patient.

 In addition to involvement in seeking help, family, friends, and peer groups can provide support and encourage the person with schizophrenia to regain his abilities.
 It is important that realistic goals that are attainable are set.
 A patient who feels pressured and/or repeatedly criticized by others may experience stress that can lead to a worsening of symptoms.
 Like anyone else, people with schizophrenia need to know when they are doing things right.
 A positive approach may be helpful and perhaps more effective in achieving long term stability.